Privacy and AI Policies

 • Request deletion of your information, subject to our legal and professional retention obligations

-To exercise any of these rights, please contact the Firm at the address below.
+To exercise any of these rights, please contact the Practice at the address below.

 11. Contact

-If you have questions about this Privacy Policy or wish to make a request regarding your information, please contact the Firm:
+If you have questions about this Privacy Policy or wish to make a request regarding your information, please contact the Practice:

 12. Changes to This Policy